 Where to eat in Felpham

-As well as the hotel restaurants, they have a lovely beachside bar, which serves drinks and light meals, perfect for warmer days.
+As well as the hotel restaurants, there’s a lovely beachside bar, which serves drinks and light meals which is the perfect spot for warmer days.

 Beyond the hotel, the village of Felpham is on the doorstep with several cosy historic pubs, restaurants, cafes and shops for basic groceries close by.
 We particularly love the Lobster Pot just around the corner from the Beach Huts.
 For a traditional pub try The Thatched House or The George Inn, both within walking distance.